harrison-caudill/gabby/README.md

 Using first derivative statistics for APT as a function of the apogee and perigee, propagate debris forward in time and get an idea of what the next N years may look like.
-This feature is intended for things like examiing the potential future consequences of the Nudol attack or discussing the effects of continued use of ASAT weapons.
+This feature is intended for things like examining the potential future consequences of the Nudol attack or discussing the effects of continued use of ASAT weapons.